kamloiic/psqlvmongo/docs/ecommerce.md

   ```

  #### Order Processing:
   "Place order" button: It displays a call-to-action that completes the purchase process.
 When clicked, this button initiates the creation of a new order record in the orders collection, which then becomes visible in the Orders page.
 This action effectively transforms cart items into an order with a unique tracking number and timestamp.
-To see how this works from a database perspective navigate to [orders page](#orders-page).
+To see how this works from a database perspective navigate to [generating an order](#generating-an-order) page under Orders Page.